OscarReves/dr-quiz-scraper/README.md

 Note that brute-forcing takes time because each failure means that the scraper needs to click through the previous questions.
 Correct results are saved, but waiting for javascript elements to load takes time.

+## Intended use

+The resulting dataset is intended to be used as a knowledge-intensive question-answering dataset for testing retrieval augmented generation in Danish.

+Thus the focus is on quizzes from 2025, relating to events ocurring after the cut-off date for many models.

 ## Future

 This is a work in progress.
 I intend to expand the scraper to multiple years and multiple processes